gabrield03/cs163/docs/project-doc.md

 		- Model Evaluation (RMSE & R²):
 			- I will evaluate the performance of both models using metrics like Root Mean Squared Error (RMSE) and R².
 RMSE measures the average prediction error, providing a sense of the model's accuracy.
 R² evaluates how well the model explains the variance in energy consumption, indicating its overall effectiveness.

-	- I will also predict energy usage with models: Support Vector Machine, Random Forest, and XGBoost (possibly more).

 <!---